|

 1: Telepistomologic Themie: Extensions of self looking at

+other.
 Use 8 1/2 x 12 archival ink sketchbook for three sketches on archival ink paper required for

 class.